 Activity Evidence that supports this approach Challenge number(s) addressed Well being and self confidence is improved through targeted intervention (Thrive), ZOR and individual support Thrive closes the gap for vulnerable children across a range of measures including attainment, behaviour relationships, self confidence and attendance.
 4 FLO continues to support families through parenting groups, toddler sessions and targeted support for families.
-To work with outside agencies to Developing and maintaining positive working relationships with children, parents and carers and the wider community have shown a positive impact on the attendance and relationships between school and home.
-4 develop home school partnerships.
-Teachers to plan enrichment activities and experiences to support termly topics and learning based around children's interest.
+To set up a Family Thrive Hub on site to work with outside agencies to develop home school partnerships.
+Developing and maintaining positive working relationships with children, parents and carers and the wider community have shown a positive impact on the attendance and relationships between school and home.
+4 Teachers to plan enrichment activities and experiences to support termly topics and learning based around children's interest.
 Visits and visitors into school offer children real life experiences making them more enjoyable and therefore the learning more memorable.
 Children are more likely to understand something through real life hands-on experiences.
 4 Children have access to school trips and experiences, BC and ASC and uniform if needed The benefits of school food provision on children's health, performance and academic attainment have been highlighted across research and policy.
-Offering BC to some of our vulnerable children helps to settle them for the day.
 1,4